guillerp8/guille_carhud-km-h-/README.md

 A simple car hud that combines with my hud.
 Contains RPM, gear, fuel and km/h.

-To install it you must put in the server.cfg `ensure guille_carhud`
+To install it you must put in the server.cfg `ensure guille_carhud-km-h-`

 I hope you enjoy it.